feast-dev/feast/docs/how-to-guides/adding-a-new-offline-store.md

 In this guide, we will show you how to extend the existing File offline store and use in a feature repo.
 While we will be implementing a specific store, this guide should be representative for adding support for any new offline store.

-The full working code for this guide can be found at [feast-dev/feast-custom-offline-store-demo](https://github.com/feast-dev/feast-custom-offline-store-demo).
+The full working code for this guide can be found at [feast-dev/feast-custom-offline-store-demo](https://github.com/feast-dev/feast-custom-offline-store-demo) and an example of a custom offline store that was contributed by developers can be found [here](https://github.com/feast-dev/feast/pull/2401).

-The process for using a custom offline store consists of 4 steps:
+The process for using a custom offline store consists of 6 steps:

 1. Defining an `OfflineStore` class.
 2. Defining an `OfflineStoreConfig` class.